Ornate Lorikeet

 About the Ornate Lorikeet

-The Ornate Lorikeet belongs to the family Psittacidae, within the order Psittaciformes.
-These birds typically live typically 12-15 years in the wild, up to 20 years in captivity..
+The Ornate Lorikeet belongs to the family Psittaculidae, within the order Psittaciformes.
+These birds typically live average 12-15 years with a maximum recorded of 20 years..

 How to Identify a Ornate Lorikeet